moazattia/Anomaly_Detection/README.md

 Compare PCA-based anomaly detection with other methods (Autoencoders, Isolation Forest, One-Class SVM).

 Deploy the model for real-time fraud detection pipelines.

-Would you like me to also add:

-Installation & usage instructions (so someone can clone and run your notebook easily)?

-Or just keep it as a descriptive research-style README?